First cohort begins July 2022

 Qualified candidates must meet the following criteria for both enrollment in the MTSO D.Min. program as well as acceptance into the Alford-Cantlin cohort with West Ohio:

-- A minimum of five years in professional ministry following graduation from seminary or theological school.
+• A minimum of three years in professional ministry following graduation from seminary or theological school.

-The length of the program is three to four academic years.
-The West Ohio Conference will work with each each potential cohort participant to determine what financial aid they may qualify for, including local church funding, the Ministerial Education Fund and aid from MTSO.
+• The length of the program is three to four academic years.
+The West Ohio Conference will work with each potential cohort participant to determine what financial aid they may qualify for, including local church funding and the Ministerial Education Fund.
 West Ohio may offer last-dollar support for up to half of the cost of the program.
 These funds come from the Alford Endowment and/or Frazer Excellence in Ministry Scholarship of the United Methodist Foundation of West Ohio; the West Ohio Conference is grateful for this financial support toward the continued formation of pastoral leaders.

 To maintain scholarship eligibility, program participants will be required to participate in regularly scheduled programming developed for the cohort, including personal mentoring.